Union Jack: Others

+From 1884 until 1928, the Royal Indian Marine flew a modified Union Jack bordered with blue as its jack.
+From 11 November 1928 until its dissolution in 1947, it substituted the Blue Ensign defaced with the Star of India emblem as jack and flew the British White ensign as ensign.

 The Hudson's Bay Company (HBC) was one of a few non-government institutions using the Union Jack in part of the flag.
 HBC rival North West Company had a similar flag as well.
 The HBC Red Ensign is no longer in use in 1965 and replaced with a corporate flag featuring the company's coat of arms.

+An unofficial flag for the British Empire was created around 1910 due to a belief that the Union Jack itself no longer sufficiently represented dominions such as Canada, which were beginning to adopt their own unique symbols.
+The flag was similar in design to a White Ensign, which features the Union Jack in the canton.
+In the other quadrants were the coats of arms of Canada, Australia, and South Africa.
+The four stars forming the Crux over Saint George's Cross represented New Zealand, and the Star of India was featured prominently in the middle.
+Civilians often flew Empire flags for patriotic events such as coronations, Empire Day, and the British Empire Exhibition.
+It is still flown on special occasions at the Dangarsleigh War Memorial.

-The Union Jack is the third quarter of the 1939 coat of arms of Alabama, which is used on the flag of the Governor of Alabama, representing British sovereignty over the state prior to 1783.
+The Union Jack is the third quarter of the 1939 coat of arms of Alabama, which is used on the flag of the governor of Alabama, representing British sovereignty over the state prior to 1783.
 The version used is the modern flag, whereas the 1707 flag would have been used in colonial Alabama.

+A pink Union Jack, with the blue triangles of the Union Jack changed to pink in reference to the pink triangle symbol, was created by a gay man, David Gwinnutt, to express his "pride in being gay and British."

 In the former International Settlement of Kulangsu the Kulangsu Municipal Police had a badge contained multiple flags, including the Union Flag.
-Then the badge is incorporated in their police flag.
+The badge was incorporated into their police flag.